The following 6 experts are listed against your chosen search criteria of:

 I am a specialist in French cinema and theatre studies and my interests range from the socio-cultural (spectatorship, cultural policy, national identity, festival culture, street theatre), to textual analysis (essays on the work of directors including Bertand Blier, François Truffaut, Claude Miller and Erik Zonca), to work on genres and styles (comedy, performance theory, aesthetics, stardom).
 My monograph Bertrand Blier (MUP, 2001) attempts to identify strategies for negotiating some of the more subversive aspects of popular French cinema, and uses a Bakhtinian framework to investigate and challenge established positions with regard to female performance and comic narrative.

-Dr Leigh Oakes
+Prof Leigh Oakes

 I combine my background in linguistics and French culture, researching language and national identity in France and regional variations in French.
 Other areas of interest include language in the European Union, Québec and Sweden, and the effects of globalisation on language.